sandeepeati/handcricket/README.md

-# handcricket
+# Hand-cricket
-hand cricket game using pygame module in python
+Hand cricket game using pygame module in python.